Tencent/HunyuanDiT/README.md

 </p>

 ## 📈 Comparisons
-In order to comprehensively compare the generation capabilities of HunyuanDiT and other models, we constructed a 4-dimensional test set, including Text-Image Consistency, Excluding AI Artifacts, Subject Clarity, Aesthetic.
+In order to comprehensively compare the generation capabilities of Hunyuan-DiT and other models, we constructed a 4-dimensional test set, including Text-Image Consistency, Excluding AI Artifacts, Subject Clarity, Aesthetic.
 More than 50 professional evaluators performs the evaluation.

 <p align="center">
 <table>